-Caroline is Currently Senior Lecturer of Fine Art teaching on the BA(hons) Fine Art Programme at The University of Derby.
+Caroline is currently Senior Lecturer of Fine Art teaching on the BA (Hons) Fine Art Programme.

-She has previously been employed as an Arts lecturer by The University of Brighton, Nottingham Trent University, Loughborough University, De Montford University, New College Nottingham and South Nottingham College.
+She has previously been employed as an Arts lecturer by The University of Brighton, Nottingham Trent University, Loughborough University, De Montfort University, New College Nottingham and South Nottingham College.